Boyos999/Boyos-Tes3mp-Scripts/README.md

 # True Halberds
 A simple script that will create custom weapon records for halberds with more reasonable damage values based on the model of the weapon.

+# Training Limiter
+A script that will prevent players from training more than a specified number of times per level.
+Unused training carries over to the next level, for example with default values a level 1 player will be able to train 5 times, if they don't use any training when they hit level 2 they will be able to train 10 times.